ibm-cloud-docs/monitoring/features.md

 ## Identify software vulnerabilities
 {: #features-8}

-Use the {{site.data.keyword.mon_full_notm}} {{site.data.keyword.sysdigsecure_short}} service to find and prioritize software vulnerabilities, detect and respond to threats, and manage configurations, permissions and compliance from source to run.
+Use the {{site.data.keyword.sysdigsecure_full_notm}} service to find and prioritize software vulnerabilities, detect and respond to threats, and manage configurations, permissions and compliance from source to run.

+An {{site.data.keyword.sysdigsecure_full_notm}} instance can be connected to an {{site.data.keyword.mon_full_notm}} instance allowing data to be provided to both services by a single agent.

-For more information, see the [{{site.data.keyword.sysdigsecure_full_notm}} documentation.](/docs/workload-protection)
+For more information about {{site.data.keyword.sysdigsecure_full_notm}}, see the [{{site.data.keyword.sysdigsecure_full_notm}} documentation.](/docs/workload-protection)